svpino/twitter/README.md

 * [20 fundamental questions you need to ace](https://twitter.com/svpino/status/1303907685214154752?s=20) — Here are 20 fundamental questions that you need to ace before getting a machine learning job.
 Almost every company will ask these to weed out non-prepared candidates.
 You don't want to show up unless you are comfortable having a discussion about all of these.

+* [25 True/False machine learning questions](https://twitter.com/svpino/status/1378340070709690372?s=20) — 25 True/False machine learning questions that are horrible for interviews but pretty fun to answer.
+Most importantly: they will make you think and will keep your knowledge sharp.
+These are mostly beginner-friendly.

 * [How to build a portfolio when looking for a job?](https://twitter.com/svpino/status/1440270119247048711?s=20) — One issue I see with people applying for a job: They struggle to highlight their experience in an effective way.
 If you are trying to get a job as a Data Scientist or Machine Learning Engineer, here is something you can do.